-NEW annually gives over 200 women and children in seven housing programs a safe place to stay.
-Homeless for a variety of reasons, the women (single or with families) come when they are ready to make big changes in their lives.
-Independent living skills, academic retooling, employment counseling, strategies for obtaining and maintaining affordable housing, support groups, and therapy – all help women regain control of their lives.
+NEW annually gives over 150 women and children in seven housing programs a safe place to stay.
+Homeless for a variety of reasons, the women (single or with families) come to NEW when they are ready to make big changes in their lives.
+Independent living skills, academic retooling, employment counseling, strategies for obtaining and maintaining affordable housing, support groups, and therapy – all help them regain control of their lives.
 Drug recovery assistance is critical because most residents have a history of substance abuse.
-Importantly, residents learn how to afford places of their own: many put a portion of their income into an escrow account, and work diligently with staff to identify potential housing.
+Importantly, they learn how to afford places of their own: many put a portion of their income into an escrow account and work diligently with staff to identify potential housing.
 NEW women who become self-sufficient remain so: more than 80% of the 3,000 who have completed the program are no longer homeless – an impressive feat.
-Your contribution means independence and a new life for so many.

 Headquarters: DC-Ward 6